-Diagnostic services provided include carotid ultrasound; echocardiogram; electroencephalogram (EEG); electrocardiogram (EKG); holter and King of Hearts monitoring; stress treadmill/recumbent bike test; pulmonary function, segmental pressure, and venous Doppler studies.
+Diagnostic services provided include carotid ultrasound; ultrasound of the heart (echocardiogram), carotid arteries, renal (kidney) and mesenteric vessels as well as veins of the legs and arms; Electroencephalogram (EEG); electrocardiogram (EKG); holter and ACT monitoring; stress treadmill/recumbent bike test; nuclear stress test; pulmonary function, segmental pressure, and venous Doppler studies.

 Memorial Cardiovascular Services

-Located in the Heartland Cardiology Building at 440 Scott Rolen Drive in Jasper, Memorial Cardiovascular Services include outpatient diagnostic cardiac studies such as carotid ultrasound; echocardiogram; EKG; holter monitoring; segmental pressure study; and stress treadmill/recumbent bike test.
-This staff provides Cardiovascular Screening (AAA/PAD/Stroke) Screening, PAD Screening, and Stroke Screening, which do not require a physician’s referral.
+Located in the Heartland Cardiology Building at 440 Scott Rolen Drive in Jasper, Memorial Cardiovascular Services include outpatient diagnostic cardiac studies such as carotid ultrasound; echocardiogram; EKG; holter monitoring; segmental pressure study; stress treadmill/recumbent bike test; and nuclear stress tests.
+This department provides Stroke Screenings and combo screenings (AAA screening, stroke screening, and PAD screening) which do not require physician referrals.

-The Cardiac Rehab program is designed to help patients understand coronary artery disease, risk factors, and lifestyle adjustments.
+The Cardiac Rehab program (phase 2 and 3) is designed to help patients understand coronary artery disease, risk factors, and lifestyle adjustments.
 In addition to an educational component, Cardiac Rehab includes one hour of exercise three times per week for twelve weeks.
 During each exercise session, the staff monitors the patient’s heart rate, blood pressure and EKG readings.
-Exercise therapy, supervised by cardiac rehab nurses and exercise specialists, is provided on treadmills, stationary bicycles, NuSteps, Elliptical Trainers, and on the indoor walking track.
-Phase 3 Cardiac Rehab is available for graduates
+Exercise therapy, supervised by cardiac rehab nurses and exercise specialists, is provided on treadmills, stationary bicycles, and on the indoor walking track.

 Angina Heart Therapy – EECP